High School & Advanced High School Field Schools

 Limited scholarship support for girls is available through our Women in Archeology scholarship.

 Tuition includes room; breakfast, lunch, dinner (Monday-Friday); supplies, and instruction.
 Students should arrive on the Sunday before their program starts and depart the Saturday after their program ends.
 Please see the High School Field School Frequently Asked Questions Guide and Gear List for details.
 Parents are responsible for arranging their child’s transportation to and from Kampsville.
-Shuttle service from Lambert-St. Louis International Airport (St. Louis, MO) or the Alton, Illinois Amtrak station is available for a fee.
+Shuttle service from Lambert-St. Louis International Airport (St. Louis, MO) or the Alton, Illinois Amtrak station is available for an additional cost.

 Students must be at least 13 years of age and a maximum of 17 to register.
 High school seniors are welcome, but graduated seniors should enroll in Adult Field School.